-Update for Fall, 2013
+Update for Spring, 2014

-fun is about
+The weekly fun is underway!

-two-person dances and circle mixers is Brian Elmer, familiar to
+two-person dances and circle mixers.

-basic “round dancing,” which is choreographed
+We plan to introduce some basic “round dancing,” which is choreographed ballroom dancing.

-dancing.
-Yes—kids can do
+Yes—kids can do it!

 Contact us to inquire about joining-in: